A new contractor's guide to self-assessment

-Here, our partner TaxScouts, an online solution to help contractors and freelance workers submit their tax returns, gives a step-by-step guide to help people understand the Self Assessment process for off-payroll working.
+Here, TaxScouts, an online solution to help contractors and freelance workers submit their tax returns, gives a step-by-step guide to help people understand the Self Assessment process for off-payroll working.

 Step 1: Do you need to file a tax return?

 The first part of submitting a self-assessment tax return, is to actually understand whether you are required to submit one.

 If you have earned income of more than £1,000 from freelance or contracting work then you will need to submit a Self Assessment tax return.